In our GoStudent expert talks, we speak to experts in the field of education! Find out more on real-life insights from leaders in the ed industry. 🚀

 A common mistake Colm O’Reilly, director of the centre of talented youth at The Dublin City University, has observed is that parents “push” students to do better in those weaker areas “instead of first supporting their advanced growth in the talented field.”

-O’Reilly has noticed that as “brilliance is expected” of high performing students, when a child scores 98% in their exam, parents and teachers often seem to be more concerned about where they lost the 2%!
+O’Reilly has noticed that as “brilliance is expected” of high-performing students when a child scores 98% in their exam, parents and teachers often seem to be more concerned about where they lost the 2%!
 Whereas if they do get that full 100% it is only then that parents express approval.

 For O’Reilly this sort of behaviour from parents is “dangerous” for students.

-🔥 Expert Tip : “Children need praise and feedback on the effort they make,”says O’Reilly.
+🔥 Expert Tip: “Children need praise and feedback on the effort they make,” says O’Reilly.
 “As if parents don’t do that then children will associate the feeling of being liked [and appreciated] by the scores they receive.”

 This is what often makes students perfectionists to the point that without which they don’t find happiness in learning or in life! 😕

 Students with high learning potential can grasp lessons far faster than their peers.
-Which means they are often left with more free time in the classroom and at home.
+This means they are often left with more free time in the classroom and at home.
 O’Reilly has noticed that to fill in this time parents often overload gifted students with additional homework! 📚

-🔥 Expert Tip : “Doing this only keeps gifted students busy for a while,” says O’Reilly.
+🔥 Expert Tip: “Doing this only keeps gifted students busy for a while,” says O’Reilly.
 “But it does not help them excel in their talent or get more curious about their subject.”

-Ways of engaging high performing students
+Ways of engaging high-performing students

 Staying informed & communicating

-🔥 Expert Tip : “Parents need to know as much as they can about the abilities of their [gifted] child,” says Rebecca Howell, senior education consultant at Potential Plus UK.
+🔥 Expert Tip: “Parents need to know as much as they can about the abilities of their [gifted] child,” says Rebecca Howell, senior education consultant at Potential Plus UK.
 “They can find this information through teachers, educational psychologists and relevant assessment tests.”

 Howell also encourages parents to communicate their gifted child’s struggles – whether academic, social or emotional to teachers, so they can come up with solutions for it.